john-science/john-science.github.io/trees/edu.md

 > These are just my notes while I learn to ID trees.

-The <a href="https://www.arborday.org/trees/whattree/whatTree.cfm">Arbor Day website</a> is a good resource for IDing trees.
+The <a href="https://www.arborday.org/trees/whattree/whatTree.cfm">Arbor Day website</a> is a good resource for IDing trees in North America.
+(For now, I'm confining this work to just the trees of North America.
+It's where I live, and is a big enough topic for one mortal.)

 <h2>High-Level Taxonomy</h2>